Trump Made Lasting Impact on Federal Courts

 At the same time, the Federalist Society and other conservative groups, including the Judicial Crisis Network and Americans for Prosperity, have taken millions of dollars in anonymous donations and waged public and behind-the-scenes campaigns for right-wing judges, Whitehouse said.

-Trump “opened the channel for special-interest interference in judicial selection.
-That I think is very novel and obviously lends itself to corruption,’’ Whitehouse said.
-“Right wing forces have for decades sought the kind of influence in judicial nominations that the Trump administration outright gave them.’’
+Trump “opened the channel for special-interest interference in judicial selection," Whitehouse said.
+“That, I think, is very novel and obviously lends itself to corruption."
+He said: “Right wing forces have for decades sought the kind of influence in judicial nominations that the Trump administration outright gave them.’’

 On the campaign trail and at White House events, Trump would often cite his record on judicial appointments as an example of accomplishment, while ignoring the obstructions that occurred during the Obama years.